- Find a Trail

 - About Us

 You'll have a variety of trail experiences to choose from in Washington, from rustic backcountry adventures to well-groomed paved routes through city centers.
 But they all share something in common: the splendid scenery of the American Northwest.
 Pristine lakes and rivers, peaceful forests, mountain vistas and rolling prairie—you'll find it all here.

-For those looking for adventure, the John Wayne Pioneer Trail should be at the top of the list.
+For those looking for adventure, the Palouse to Cascades State Park Trail should be at the top of the list.
 The rail-trail offers a mountain biking ride through remote and sparsely populated areas of Washington that are rich in wildlife and natural beauty.
 Although there are some gaps on the eastern side of the trail, they can be connected via on-road riding for a route totaling 285 miles from the Cascade Mountains to the Idaho border.

 Side by side, Centennial Trail State Park and the Spokane River run together for nearly 40 scenic miles through eastern Washington, offering both a city and country experience.
 A highlight of the paved pathway is Spokane's Riverfront Park, an old railroad site that was revitalized for the 1974 World's Fair and now includes such unique attractions as a 155-foot historical clock tower, a turn-of-the-century Looff Carrousel and a cable car ride that offers panoramic views over a series of rushing waterfalls.

 The 35 miles of Olympic Discovery Trail stretching between Sequim Bay and the Elwha River are considered the crown jewel of the developing 126-mile trail route across the northern part of Washington's Olympic Peninsula.
 Bounded by a sparkling tidal estuary in the east and a recently undammed river in the west, the paved rail-trail visits the towns of Sequim and Port Angeles as it crosses the base of the Olympic Mountains.